Tax & Accountancy

 The golden rule: wholly and exclusively

-HMRC allows landlords to deduct costs that are incurred ‘wholly and exclusively’ for the purposes of their rental business.
+HMRC allows landlords to deduct costs incurred wholly and exclusively for the purposes of their rental business, a principle set out in HMRC's guidance on working out your rental income.
 This phrase is the foundation of everything that follows.
-If a cost has a dual purpose, partly personal, partly business, you can only deduct the business portion, and only if that portion can be clearly identified and quantified.
-If you cannot separate them, the cost is not allowable.
+If a cost has a dual purpose, partly personal and partly business, you can deduct only the business portion, and only if that portion can be clearly identified and quantified.
+If you cannot separate the two, the cost is not allowable.

 The full list of allowable landlord expenses